TOG1: History

 Design work by Fosters began in December 1939, resulting in a wooden mock-up.
 Designed with trench crossing abilities to the fore and the capability to carry infantry as well, the design as built was a large hull with side doors supported on broad tracks, with a 2-pdr-gun-armed Matilda II infantry tank turret.
 The front plate of the hull carried the 75 mm gun and mounting as used on the French Char B1 tank.
-Neither of the planned sponson designs was ever actually installed on the prototype hull.
+Neither of the planned sponson designs were ever actually installed on the prototype hull.

-It was realised that running the track drive over the top of the hull was not necessary and work began on a follow-up design in June 1940.
+It was realised that running the track drive over the top of the hull was not necessary, and work began on a follow-up design in June 1940.
 The prototype TOG I was delivered in late September 1940.
 Testing began on September 27th of 1940, with an official public demonstration of the vehicle on October 6th.
 This public demonstration did not have the QF 2-pounder gun installed in the turret.
 It is unknown if the gun was installed into the turret at any point during testing.

-Due to the weight, electrical drive was used - the engine driving two generators connected to an electrical motor for each track.
+Due to the weight, electrical drive was used — the engine driving two generators connected to an electrical motor for each track.
 The steering wheel was connected to a potentiometer that varied the voltage to the track motors.
 This strained the drive and track.
-Due to these problems, it was converted to a hydraulic drive designed by Fluidrive Engineering, a process that took until May 1943 after which it was called TOG 1A.
+Due to these problems, it was converted to a hydraulic drive designed by Fluidrive Engineering, a process that took until May 1943, after which it was called TOG 1A.
 The fluid drive was not satisfactory either.
 The prototype was sent to Chobham and seems to have no traceable history beyond that point.